tholian-network/warps/README.md

 and a locally running Warps `tunnel`.

 As a defaulted network protocol, it is best to use `dns`, as that usually works to bypass typical firewall setups.
-Alternative supported network protocols are documented in [Protocols.go](./source/types/Protocols.go).
+Alternative supported network protocols are documented further down in this document.

 ![network-architecture.png](https://github.com/tholian-network/warps/blob/master/assets/network-chart.png?raw=true)